Breast Reduction Recovery Week by Week

 Dec 8, 2016 @ 12:00 PM — by Dina Eliopoulos

 When the size of the breasts causes pain, discomfort, or insecurity, breast reduction may help.
 Breast reduction surgery can create smaller, firmer breasts, improving patients’ appearance and confidence.
 As with any surgery, breast reduction requires some time for recovery.
 During private consultations, Dr. Dina Eliopoulos provides each patient with a personalized breast reduction recovery timeline.
-Contact Dr. Eliopoulos' Center for Plastic Surgery in Chelmsford, MA practice to get more details on breast reduction recovery and find out what to expect after surgery.
+Contact Dr. Eliopoulos' Chelmsford Plastic Surgery Center to get more details on breast reduction recovery and find out what to expect after surgery.

 Recovery after Breast Reduction